-You may get the chance of another job with your employer instead of being made redundant.
+You may get the chance to take another job with your employer instead of being made redundant.

 If a suitable job comes up in your company or organisation your employer must offer it to you rather than make you redundant.
-You don’t have to take the job if you don’t think it’s suitable.
+You do not have to take the job if you do not think it’s suitable.

 Whether a job is suitable usually depends on: